Scifabric/pybossa/doc/overview.rst

-We recommend you to read the :doc:`user/tutorial` as it gives *a step by step* guide about how you can create an application, write the Task Creator and Presenter from scratch using the `Flickr
+We recommend you to read the :doc:`user/tutorial` as it gives *a step by step* guide about how you can create a project, write the Task Creator and Presenter from scratch using the `Flickr
-Person Finder`_ template application.
+Person Finder`_ template project.

 .. _task-presenter: